 - Orchard Creation: we created and restored over 200 community orchards across England and Scotland, bringing thousands of people vital access to greenspace, to local friendships, new skills, fresh fruit and wellbeing opportunities.

 - Empowering Communities: we have engaged over 38,000 people in our growing orchard movement through outdoor events, skills training workshops and networking summits.
 We’ve passed on our passion for orchards to groups of volunteers, who are now enthusiastically caring for fruit trees across the country.
-Our focus has been on supporting low-income and disadvantaged communities who have limited access to greenspaces.
+Our focus has been on supporting predominantly urban communities who have limited access to greenspaces.

 - Environmental & social impact: our partnership has contributed to attaining eight of the Global Goals for Sustainable Development; community orchards are helping to create sustainable cities and communities.